 Each transaction output contains a hash of the verification rule, one of the requirements whereby one will prove that the output was validly committed as an input to a transaction when the time comes to commit it to a transaction.
 One always has to prove that the transaction will not create money out of thin air, but one also has to prove the transaction was done by valid authority, and the output defines what is its valid authority.
 The normal and usual verification rule is to prove that the party committing the output knows a certain secret.
 But the verification rule could be anything, thus enabling contracts on the blockchain, and could instead be that a valid current state of the sidechain, which is a valid descendant of the state previously used in the previous similar transaction that created this output, committed this output as an input to the new transaction – in which case the output represents the money on a sidechain, and the transaction moves money between the sidechain and mainchain.

 This hash allows anyone to innovate some sidechain idea, or some contract idea, without needing everyone else on the blockchain to buy in first.
 The rest of the blockchain does not have to know how to verify valid authority, does not need to know the preimage of the hash of the method of verification, just verify that the party committing did the correct verification, whatever it was.
-Rather than showing the reliable broadcast channel a snark for the verification of authority, which other people might not be able to check, the party committing a transaction shows it a recursive snark that shows that he verified the verification of authority using the verification method specified by the output, without bloating the public broadcast channel by revealing what method the output specified.
+Rather than showing the total order broadcast channel a snark for the verification of authority, which other people might not be able to check, the party committing a transaction shows it a recursive snark that shows that he verified the verification of authority using the verification method specified by the output, without bloating the public broadcast channel by revealing what method the output specified.
 What that method was, outsiders do not need to know, reducing the burden of getting everyone playing by the same complex rules.
 If a contract or a sidechain looks indistinguishable from any other transaction, it not only creates privacy and reduces the amount of data that other people on the blockchain have to handle and know how to handle, it also radically simplifies blockchain governance, bringing us closer to the ideal of transactions over distance being governed by mathematics, rather than men.

 An enterprise derives its collective existence from its ledger.
 The enterprise as a collective entity is a thirteenth century accounting fiction that fourteenth century businessmen imagined into reality.